 Worries over future events can be numerous in the mind of a parent of a child with special needs because the path of the child’s future holds so many variables.

-Many verses in the Bible that instruct us not to worry, but how do we stop when the things-to-worry-over list seems to be never-ending?
+There are many verses in the Bible that instruct us not to worry.
+But how do we stop when the things to worry over list seems to be never ending?

 Battles of the mind are fought by keeping the right mindset.